ENTREPRENEURIAL SUCCESS STORY TRUDY JACOBSON LAUNCHES SERIES HIGHLIGHTING POWERFUL AND INSPIRING WOMEN ACROSS AMERICA

 “The main reason I’ve been successful is because I never make or accept excuses.”

-This is why she is sponsoring the series to empower other women and give them the confidence to stand up and speak out.

-She wants to show women that it is important to celebrate their success and not let problems they encounter get in the way of them achieving their dreams.
+She knows it’s important to celebrate success and not let problems get in the way of achieving dreams.

 You can watch the web series here.